Manager & Head Packer

 Our rides must be out the gate on time.
-If you are not at least 15 minutes early, you will NOT be permited to go on the ride.
-Your deoposit will NOT be refunded.
-You may be able to rescedule if other openings are available, but we will not guarantee a reschedule.
+If you are not at least 15 minutes early, you will NOT be permitted to go on the ride.
+Your deposit will NOT be refunded.
+You may be able to reschedule if other openings are available, but we will not guarantee a reschedule.

 Children must be at least 6 yrs. old to ride, children under 8 must be led by a wrangler.
 Please let us know if your child is 8 or under when you make the reservations so we can have the appropriate number of wranglers.

 Please comply with our 250 lb rider weight limit.